Arthur strives to balance aesthetics, functionality, and quality with costs when planning DIY projects in the home and

-- Replace Carpeting: A few years back, after removing the carpets on our stairs and upper landing, I replaced the pine floorboards on the upper landing with oak flooring.
+- Replacing Carpeting: A few years back, after removing the carpets on our stairs and upper landing, I replaced the pine floorboards on the upper landing with oak flooring.

 - Concealing the Bell Wire: Earlier last year, our old single-glazed porch door, leading onto our downstairs landing, was replaced with a modern high-security, double-glazed door.
 The process of fitting the new door didn’t cause any damage to the surrounding doorway, but in order to fit the new door, the doorbell had to be discounted and dismantled.
 When I refitted and rewired the doorbell, I took the opportunity of hiding all the bell wire, with some of it being hidden beneath the plaster by chiselling a channel in the brick wall.

-- New Consumer Unit and Meter Cupboard: Then late last year, we had our consumer unit (fuse box) modernised to the latest regulations.
+- Adding a New Consumer Unit and Meter Cupboard: Then late last year, we had our consumer unit (fuse box) modernised to the latest regulations.
 Then afterwards I replaced the old meter cupboard with a new, smaller and less obtrusive one.

 Once all these following modifications were made, the stairs and landings needed redecorating to make good the damage (hence the makeover):